PallaviRChallagundla/Tableau-Dashboards/hospital-ER-visits analysis/README.md

 ---

 ## 🔍 Key Insights
-- ER visit volume by time, day, and month
+- ER visit volume by time and day of the week
 - Patient demographics and visit categories
 - Trends in high‑traffic periods
-- Comparative analysis across different ER units
+- Comparative analysis across different referrals

 ---